jamarchand/io/ReadMe.txt

 ============================= ioBlast =============================
 ioBlast concept usage below.
 This set of software is not optimized, and meant to be used as a learning tool.
 Please read through code carefully to make necessary adjustments for personal case use.
-Example provided should be able to replicate results shown in “Discovery of a pathway for terminal-alkyne amino acid biosynthesis”
+Example provided should be able to replicate results shown in “Discovery of a pathway for terminal-alkyne amino acid biosynthesis”.
+If you would like to repurpose this code for your own use-case, please read through it carefully.
+You will most likely need to change delimiters specific to how proteins are named for certain organisms.

 ioBlast.php takes 6 inputs: